weepy/redisify/Readme.md

 <pre>
 User.smembers("all", User.load_bulk, function(users) {
-  // user is now a list of instantiated objects
+  // users is now a list of instantiated objects
 })
 </pre>